 The first step is to make sure whoever is sick is in contact with a healthcare provider.
 They may be advised to get tested for COVID-19, or to just stay home and monitor symptoms.

-If they test positive or are assumed to have COVID-19, here’s what you can do to help them recover at home:
+If they test positive or are assumed to have the virus, here’s how to care for someone with COVID-19:

 Caring for your family member or housemate who has COVID-19 while also protecting yourself will require some care and caution.
 Experts recommend that you: